 2. Transmembrane protein channels and transporters: transmembrane proteins extend through the lipid bilayer of membranes; They work on both sides of the membrane to transport molecules through it.

-Such molecules can passively diffuse through protein channels such as aquaporins in facilitated diffusion or are pumped across the membrane by transmembrane transporters.
+In facilitated diffusion, such molecules can passively diffuse through protein channels such as aquaporins or are pumped across the membrane by transmembrane transporters.